rackerlabs/support-how-to/content/cloud-servers/application-and-load-testing-guidelines.md

      watch free -m

-Don't let the value in the Free column in the +/- buffers/cache line go lower than 1,000.
+Don't let the value in the `Free` column in the `+/- buffers/cache` line go lower than 1000.

 #### Disk IO